~more recently updated recipes~

-And taste-wise, it works!
-This is definitely an avocado guacamole but there's a brightness that's just a touch deliciously different.
-The 'lower-calorie' ingredient is tomatillos, also called a Mexican Green Tomato so in addition to being lower in calories, it also fits the 'theme'.
+TASTE Taste-wise, guacamole made with a mix of avocado and tomatillo completely works!
+It is definitely a real avocado guacamole.
+Better yet?
+The lower-calorie tomatillos add a brightness that's just a touch deliciously different.
+Tomatillos are also called Mexican Green Tomatoes so in addition to being lower in calories, they also fit the Mexican-ish theme.
+Score!

 HOMEMADE GUACAMOLE with TOMATILLOS